 The world and Robert Mapplethorpe were on no uncertain terms with each other.
 In this NYC incarnation, or in past goat-footed Dionysian lives, Robert demanded, managed, and delivered what he wanted from life.
 He lived on an ascending arc of creativity, notoriety, and success.
-He died with seven books in print: a bibliography of critics and social historians, not the least of which is Susan Sontag; a primo list of more than one hundred international gallery exhibitions, the triumphant epitome of which was the immensely successful showing at the Whitney Museum of American Art, from July 28 to October 23, 1988, which Robert gallantly attended in a wheelchair and an oxygen mask.
-He is one of a few photographers ever so recognized by that museum.
+He died with seven books in print: a bibliography of critics and social historians, not the least of which is Susan Sontag; a primo list of more than 100 international gallery exhibitions, the triumphant epitome of which was the immensely successful showing at the Whitney Museum of Modern Art, July 28-October 23, 1988, which Robert gallantly attended in a wheelchair and an oxygen mask.
+He is one of only two photographers ever so recognized by that museum.

 Robert Mapplethorpe knew how to do Veni-Vidi-Vici!
-He got from life all that he wanted of its quality, if not of its longevity; but then he purposely lived in the romantic tradition of Byron, Shelley, Keats, Janis Joplin, Hendrix, James Dean, and Jim Morrison, whom he most resembled in look and style.
+He got from life all that he wanted of its quality if not of its longevity; but then he purposely lived in the romantic tradition of Byron, Shelley, Keats, Janis Joplin, Hendryx, James Dean, and Jim Morrison, whom he most resembled in look and style.
 There are worse things than dying a success at an early age.

 The most horrible photograph I've ever seen of anyone this side of Dachau is Jonathan Becker's photo of an emaciated Robert Mapplethorpe attending the Whitney opening.
-AIDS is a speed trip of the aging process.
-Robert looks a million years old in Becker's brilliantly revealing photograph, which, giving a famous face to AIDS, appears with Dominick Dunne's confessional essay, "Robert Mapplethorpe's Proud Finale," in the February 1989 issue of Vanity Fair.
+AIDS is a speedtrip of the aging process.
+Robert looks a million years old in Becker's brilliantly revealing photograph which, giving a famous face to AIDS, appears with Dominick Dunne's confessional essay, "Robert Mapplethorpe's Proud Finale," Vanity Fair, February 1989.

-I wrote about Robert in my 1978 story that was republished in a 1984 anthology, Corporal in Charge of Taking Care of Captain O'Malley, that Robert, Pan, ever-reincarnate, "will, when his next death-passage is appropriate, take his life with the same hands with which he has created and crafted it.
+I wrote about Robert in my 1978 story republished in a 1984 anthology, Corporal in Charge of Taking Care of Captain O'Malley, that Robert, Pan, ever-reincarnate, "... will, when his next death-passage is appropriate, take his life with the same hands with which he has created and crafted it.
 He will neatly, stylishly even, finish it."
-Dominick Dunne's feature interview confirms that prediction right down to the death's-head cane in his benumbed hand that had been so adroit at making love and photos.
+Dominick Dunne's feature interview confirms that prediction right down to the Death's Head cane in his benumbed hand that had been so adroit at making love and photos.

-Robert's early work, sexually explicit leather images, many of them shot in the fishing-village-with-an-opera, San Francisco, shocked the New York art world in the seventies; but what succeeds better than shock?
-His reputation spread fast beyond the Manhattan novelty of a new talent in SoHo.
+Robert's early work, sexually explicit leather images, many of them shot in the fishing-village-with-an-opera, San Francisco, shocked the New York art world in the 70's; but what succeeds better than shock?
+His reputation tweaked fast beyond the Manhattan novelty of a new talent in SoHo.
 The Bad Boy had tuxedo elegance and leather attitude.
 His devilish smile charmed the proverbial apples from the trees of patrons, grants boards, and gallery mavens.
 At \$2,000 a shoot, the right people sat in Robert's studio.
-The right runs of platinum prints and lithographs, dispensed in wallet-whetting limited editions, found their way into the right galleries, the right magazines, the right addresses.
+The right runs of platinum prints and lithographs, dispensed in walletwhetting limited editions, found their way into the right galleries, the right magazines, the right addresses.

-Robert was a shooting star, a lone rider, a nova-bright talent in the fast lane, careening with me, one April night, up the Avenue of the Americas, both of us loaded, but less loaded than the taxi driver who scared us both so much we sat cuddled on the floor of the backseat.
-Because I was a writer, he wanted me with him to chronicle (as he knew I already was) in my journal what his life, with all its notorious celebrity, was personally, sexually, and aesthetically.
+Robert was a shooting star, a lone-rider, a nova-bright talent in the fast lane, careening with me, one April night, up the Avenue of the Americas, both of us loaded, but less loaded than the taxi driver who scared us both so much we sat cuddled on the floor of the back seat.
+He knew I was a writer and he wanted me with him to chronicle (as he knew I already was) in my journal what his life, with all its notorious celebrity, was personally, sexually, and esthetically.

-He wanted not another professional critic, but a more intimate biographer.
-"You do write well," he wrote me on April 20, 1977, "I think we should go fast on the book."
+He wanted, not another professional critic, but a more intimate biographer.
+"You do write well," he wrote April 20, 1977, "I think we should go fast on the book."